ocbe-uio/public-slides/README.md

 # File structure

+When uploading files to both folders, please consider adding a date to the name of your files in the "YYYYMMDD-" format so they are properly sorted by date.

 ## The `Presented` folder

 This folder contains the slides as they were seen by the public (or an updated version of them). **The files should be in a universal, unwritable format** such as .pdf or a standalone .html.